Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 What is your favorite color, number, flower, animal, scent, outfit, song, music group, dance, movie, actor, book, quote, musical instrument, car, dessert, drink, game, hobby, sport, holiday, Christmas memory, gift, nightclub, restaurant, place, thing to do, etc.?
 Why?

 (Knowing the answers to these questions is mostly sentimental.
 Many of us have been in the situation, or maybe just me, where our ignorance of what our girl likes is used against us.
 You don’t even know what my favorite color is!
 She’s right, how could I possibly love her without knowing this?
 At least that’s her position.
 So know it, and when you give her a nice lavender pen, it’s because, Honey, I knew your favorite color was lavender.
-If the pen is yellow, it’s, Honey I know your favorite color is lavender, but this is the closes color they had to lavender.
+If the pen is yellow, it’s, Honey I know your favorite color is lavender, but this is the closest color they had to lavender.
 Either way she’ll be happy.
 All that matters is that you know, not the feebleness of your effort.)

 International Introductions II Logo